GuildOfWeavers/distaff/docs/programs.md

     state = add_round_constants(state);
     state = apply_inverse_sbox(state);
     state = apply_mds(state);
-return state[0];
+return state;
 ```
+where:
+  * `state` is an array of four 128-bit elements.
+  * `instructions` is a vector of instruction tuples.

-The round function used above is similar to the round of [Rescue](https://eprint.iacr.org/2019/426) hash function.
+The body of the above loop is similar to the round of [Rescue](https://eprint.iacr.org/2019/426) hash function.
 But there are significant differences.
 Specifically, injecting values in the middle of every round invalidates security proof of sponge construction.
-It is possible that this approach is insecure, and will need to be replaced in the future.
+Thus, it is possible that this approach is insecure, and will need to be modified in the future.

 ### hash_acc procedure
-The purpose of *hash_acc* procedure is to merge hash of a control block into the running program hash.
-Recall that hash of a control block is represented by two 128-bit elements, while hash of the program is represented by one 128-bit element.
-The output of *hash_acc()* is a single 128-bit element.
+The purpose of *hash_acc* procedure is to merge hash of a control block, which is a tuple of two 128-bit values, with a single 128-bit value.
+The output of the *hash_acc* procedure is a single 128-bit element.

-Denoting *(v<sub>0</sub>, v<sub>1</sub>)* to be the hash of the control block to be merged, and *h* to be the current hash of the program, high-level pseudo-code for *hash_acc()* function looks like so:
+Denoting *(v<sub>0</sub>, v<sub>1</sub>)* to be the hash of the control block, and *h* to be the 128-bit value, high-level pseudo-code for *hash_acc* procedure looks like so:
 ```
+with inputs: v0, v1, h:
 let state = [v0, v1, h, 0];
 for 14 rounds do:
     state = add_round_constants(state);